 - Some have been formed by wind, river action and human activities

-These lakes are attractive for tourists in places like Srinagar, Nainital.
+These lakes are attractive to tourists in places like Srinagar, Nainital.
 Different lakes are:

-- A meandering river across a floodplain forms cut-offs that later develops into ox-bow lakes.
+- A meandering river across a floodplain forms cut-offs that later develop into ox-bow lakes.

 Importance of Lakes